kenichi-ando/lesser-pay/ARCHITECTURE.md

 Server-side, `fmt(MSG.someKey, { vars })` does the same `{name}` interpolation.

-To support a second language: keep `strings.js` as a default and add e.g.
+To support a second language: keep `strings.ts` as a default and add e.g.
 `strings.en.js`; pick one based on `localStorage` or `navigator.language`.

-System-internal identifiers (sheet name prefixes, STATUS values, schema keys) are English; user-visible copy lives in `strings.js` / `messages.ts`.
+System-internal identifiers (sheet name prefixes, STATUS values, schema keys) are English; user-visible copy lives in `strings.ts` / `messages.ts`.
 The spreadsheet's row 1 (header) is ignored by the Worker, so families can label columns in whatever language they prefer without affecting behaviour.